Land Use Opportunities

 What Are We Doing?

-Land Use Opportunities: Whitwhiti Ora will help land stewards assess diverse land use opportunities and make decisions with confidence that both the whenua and its people will prosper.
+Land Use Opportunities: Whitiwhiti Ora will help land stewards assess diverse land use opportunities and make decisions with confidence that both the whenua and its people will prosper.

 To become better land stewards, we need to bring the right information together so we can make smarter decisions about our land use.
 To improve the vitality of te Taiao, we will embrace ancestral knowledge about listening to the land, and integrate this knowledge with technology and science.